35 Underplayed Magic: The Gathering White Commander Cards

 Today we are taking a look at the most underrated and underused white Commander cards in Magic: The Gathering.
 White is well known for silver bullet catch-all cards that are some of the most powerful answers in Magic.
 Abilities like exiling creatures, preventing damage, and removing graveyards, allow white to stop game-winning strategies to be executed by opponents.
 Most of this colors powerful cards are well known and often played, but there's a lot that are overlooked and forgotten.

-In no particular order, here our 35 of the most underplayed Magic: The Gathering white Commander cards that you should consider for your white deck:
+In no particular order, here are 35 of the most underplayed Magic: The Gathering white Commander cards that you should consider for your white deck:

 #1- Righteous Aura